On Emergency Gear

 Communication

-As you try to get to safety, maybe you need to coordinate with your family members that left before you, or you need to keep comms with the people at the safe place you are traveling to.
+As you move toward safety, maybe you need to coordinate with family members who left before you, or maintain comms with the people waiting at the safe location.
 Either way, you need a way to communicate.
-Again, have a PACE.
-Phones for sure, but think of an alternative.
+Again, have a PACE plan.
+Phones are obvious, but think about alternatives too.

 Trauma Kit

 You need to know how to stop bleeding.
 Period.
-And you need to have the right ways to stop bleeding.
-Sure, you can have some bandages and booboo kit stuff, but you need a simple, yet effective trauma kit.
-Tourniquets and quick clots at a very minimum.
-Learn.
+You also need the right tools to do it.
+Sure, you can carry bandages and basic first-aid supplies, but you need a simple and effective trauma kit.
+Tourniquets and quick clot at a minimum.
+Learn how to use them.

 Initial Ration Of Water And Food

 Sometimes you know you will be on the road for 24 or 48 hours.
 That’s normal.
-Have some water with you, and some lightweight food.
-If you have kids, get some sweets to boost morale too.
-Now, I’m not saying bring 10 gallons of water.
-No, have a Nalgene or other water bottle per person, and add some water purification capabilities.
-You can get water in many places.
-Same with food, protein bars are light, small and work well.
+Carry some water and lightweight food.
+If you have kids, bring some sweets too.
+Morale matters.

 Think

-Remember: target dictates the weapon, and the weapon dictates the movement.
+Remember: the target dictates the weapon, and the weapon dictates the movement.
 Once you know where you need to go, you can plan what to bring and how to move.
-You don’t need a 100lb backpack to survive.
-You need a small, capable kit, and lots of training.

 Do not neglect training.
 Know your tools.